Julix91/COMP-2913/deliverables.md

 1. Ensure that you make use of Components intelligently.
 Think about what should be extracted into a separate component, and do so.

+##### Stretch Goals

+If you breezed through the exercise above and would like a challenge, here are some ideas.
+Note that you will not get extra marks for these, they are purely for learning purposes only.

+1. Display a timestamp for each added item.

+1. Allow ordering the list by timestamp, ascending and descending.

+1. Allow for title and description for each to-do item.

+1. Allow sorting items by drag and drop.
+(For more advanced programmers who feel are already comfortable with React)

 ---

 <!--